These preparation tips are intended to help you put your best foot forward during Teach For America’s application and

 The phone interview is an opportunity for you to speak with someone from Teach For America about your experiences and about our mission.

 - It’s common to be nervous before an interview, but reducing distractions can make you feel more comfortable and confident.
-Find a quiet space to conduct the interview and make sure you use a landline rather than a cell phone in order to avoid signal issues.
+Find a quiet space to conduct the interview and be sure your phone is charged and that you are in an area with good service.

 - Print your resume and keep it in front of you during the phone interview, so you can refer to it if needed.
 Review the experiences you highlighted on your resume so that you can talk about them comfortably when asked.
 You can also review your application by visiting the Applicant Center.

 - The Online Activity consists of multiple-choice and short-answer questions.
 Make sure that you mark the deadline to complete this required activity.

 - Find a private space without any interruptions or distractions to ensure confidentiality while you complete the activity, and check that you have Internet access and audio capability before you start.

 The Full-day Interview

 The final interview is a distinctive part of the Teach For America application process.
 Our interviews are only held on weekdays and you should block an entire day (9-5) for the interview.
+Virtual interviews are also held on weekdays, but may begin later in the day.
 Again, it’s common to be nervous before an interview, but many applicants come away from the interview day having had a great experience.

 The first half of the day will be spent with Teach For America interviewers and other candidates as a group.
 Each candidate will teach a sample lesson while the rest of the group participates as “students.”
 Next, the entire group will work together on a problem solving activity.
 After a short break, the interviewers will give a short presentation about Teach For America.